 This post contains affiliate links.
 To read my full disclosure policy, please click here.

-Long story short, I really love this stuff!
+Long story short, I really love chalk spray paint for certain projects!
 (Keep reading to see the nitty gritty of my review.)

 It worked perfectly for my projects, which would have been really difficult to refinish with regular chalky finish paint (especially the frames, which have a lot of crevices).
 The chalky finish spray paint gave me exactly the look I was going for without the hassle (and uneven finish) that regular chalky finish paint would have provided on these particular pieces.

-So now that you’ve seen what I used chalky finish spray paint on, let me give you my totally unbiased review of the product.
+So now that you’ve seen what I used chalky finish spray paint on, let me give you my totally unbiased review of the products.
 (Why is it unbiased, you ask?
-Well, I simply mean that this post has not been sponsored in any way, shape or form by Krylon or any other entity.
+Well, I simply mean that this post has not been sponsored in any way, shape or form by Krylon, Rustoleum, or any other entity.
 It’s just me sharing my totally honest thoughts.)

 Like regular chalky finish paint, chalky finish spray paint has excellent coverage.
 I used two coats of the product on each of the items I was refinishing, which is what I would have done for a solid finish with regular chalky finish paint.